 There will be an evenings presentation about the programme soon.
 (Date still to be announced)

-If you have any queries, please do not hesitate to contact Nicola Campbell or Jordan Spence at Belfast Activity Centre.
+If you have any queries, please do not hesitate to contact Nicola Campbell or Jordan Spence at BAC.

 JOHN MUIR AWARD